 Internet safety is taught regularly at an age appropriate level and forms the basis of all computing learning.
 We promote the importance of using technology safely and respectfully by ensuring all children understand the importance of staying safe online.

-- The national curriculum for computing aims to ensure that all pupils:can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation
+- can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

-- Can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems
+- can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

-- Can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems
+- can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

-- Are responsible, competent, confident and creative users of information and communication technology.
+- are responsible, competent, confident and creative users of information and communication technology.

 In KS1 children develop their understanding of coding and programming and begin to use code.org.
 Code.org allows the children to complete tasks to write code and programme as well as developing their understanding of debugging and how to make the programmes work correctly.
-Children also begin to develop their digital literacy skills as they are introduced to programmes including Microsoft Word, which they use to copy and paste images and text as well as developing their ability to type.
+Children also begin to develop their digital literacy skills as they are introduced to programmes including Google documents, which they use to copy and paste images and text as well as developing their ability to type.